RomanenkoStud/study-web-components/packages/simple-timestamp/README.md

 #### Attributes

-- value: Date - The date value to be displayed.
-Default is current time.
+- value: String - ISO 8601 timestamp value to be displayed.
 - locale: String - The locale for formatting.
 Default is the user's browser locale.
 - timezone: String - The timezone to use for formatting.
 Default is the user's browser timezone.
 - label: String - A label to display before the timestamp.